Assessment Fees

 The first copy (softcopy only) will be free and subsequent request(s) will be chargeable at the prevailing rates.

-Upcoming Revision to DAS Assessment Fees (Effective 1 July 2025)
+Upcoming Revision to DAS SpLD Assessment Fees (Effective 1 July 2026)

-Assessment applications submitted on or before 30 June 2025, and completed by 31 December 2025, will continue to be charged at current rates.
-Assessments submitted from 1 July 2025 onwards will be subject to the new revised fees.
+Please note that assessment applications submitted on or before 30 June 2026 will not be affected by the fee revision, provided that the assessment is completed before 31 December 2026.
+Assessments submitted from 1 July 2026 onwards will be subject to the new revised fees.

 Examples: